efir-tractatus/FEC-Atlantic-Compass/README.md

 * [Contact](#contact)

 ## General info
-Project Catwalk comprises a complete redesign of the retail portal designed to address this concern and modernize the site.
+Project Catwalk comprises a complete redesign of a retail portal intended to revamp and modernize the site.
 The old client-facing retail web-portal has become significantly outdated and has been proven to be hurting sales numbers.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)